How scientists are using supercomputers to combat COVID-19

 Studying genetic susceptibility

-Beyond isolating COVID-19-killing compounds and mapping viral spread, researchers are attempting to define risk groups by performing genome analysis and IBM supercomputer-enhanced DNA sequencing.
+Beyond isolating COVID-19-killing compounds and mapping viral spread of the virus, researchers are attempting to define risk groups by performing genome analysis and IBM supercomputer-enhanced DNA sequencing.

-A team of scientists affiliated with NASA observe that COVID-19 appears to cause pneumonia, triggering an inflammatory response in the lungs called acute respiratory distress (ARDS).
+A team of scientists affiliated with NASA have observed that COVID-19 appears to cause pneumonia, triggering an inflammatory response in the lungs called acute respiratory distress (ARDS).
 To test this, they plan to use the supercomputer at NASA’s Ames Research Center, which will sequence the genome on patients who develop ARDS and those who don’t.

 If all goes well, the team believes their study will result in practical tools for predicting which COVID-19 patients are likely to develop ARDS, and therefore which patients are likely to need intensive support prior to the emergence of severe symptoms.
-Such tools could help to guide intensive care resource usage for the sickest patients, helping to manage ongoing treatment.
+Such tools could help guide intensive care resource usage for the sickest patients, and enable health care workers to better manage ongoing treatment.

 Intel

-Intel is actively involved in the design, development, and deployment of several Consortium-affiliated supercomputers as well as the upcoming Aurora at Argonne National Laboratory in Chicago.
-The company says it has a staff of engineers working on code optimizations for HPC applications including LAMMPS (a molecular dynamics code), Gromacs (a package for protein, lipids, and nucleic acids simulation), NAMD (another molecular dynamics code), AMBER, and others.
-Intel’s also providing tools, architecture knowledge, and software with partners to enhance COVID-19 applications and scale their performance on Intel-based hardware.
+Intel is actively involved in the design, development, and deployment of several Consortium-affiliated supercomputers, as well as the upcoming Aurora at Argonne National Laboratory in Chicago.
+The company says it has a staff of engineers working on code optimizations for HPC applications that include LAMMPS (a molecular dynamics code), Gromacs (a package for protein, lipids, and nucleic acids simulation), NAMD (another molecular dynamics code), AMBER, and others.
+Intel is also sharing tools, architecture knowledge, and software with partners to enhance COVID-19 applications and scale their performance on Intel-based hardware.

 One specific area of focus for Intel is a collaboration with NAMD to release a version of the code that provides faster simulations on Xeon processors that support AVX-512.
 The company says the significant performance boost will allow researchers to achieve longer timescales in the simulation of relevant molecules associated with COVID-19, by extension enabling them to better understand aspects of viral infection with “atom-level” detail.
 The update is expected to be made public for early use in June.